-For service-based businesses especially, you can also send your customers an invoice by email and get paid at the speed of a few clicks.
+For service-based businesses especially, you can send your customers an invoice by email and get paid in a few clicks.

 Email invoicing gives your customer the ability to pay their bills online and receive a receipt in seconds.
 You can share an online payment form with your customer through email.
-With a fully integrated experience—from email, to web payment form, to your customer database—you can streamline your reporting and manage your data securely.
-So, when your customer clicks and makes an online payment, the invoice is marked as paid in your system automatically.
+This helps streamline your reporting and manage your data securely.
+Now, when your customer clicks and makes an online payment, the invoice is automatically marked as paid in your system.

-For a majority of customers, their concern for the environment has played an important role in their decision to pay and view bills online.
-To get more of your hesitant customers to transfer from paper invoices to email invoicing, consider sending both for a few months so that they can see the value of simple and green e-invoicing and then ask them to make the switch.
+For some customers, environmental concerns play an important role in their decision to pay and view bills online.
+To get your hesitant customers to move from paper to email, send both for a few months so they can experience the convenience and see the value.
+Then ask them to make the switch.

 6. Schedule Recurring Billing

-A very popular method for customers to pay for many monthly services–like gyms and child care services–is to use a recurring billing system.
-This option is not only more convenient for your customers, but it almost guarantees you will be paid on time.
+Another popular payment method, especially for monthly services like gyms and child care services, is recurring billing.
+This is not only easier for your customers, but it almost guarantees you will be paid on time.

 Staying organized is a top concern for customers when it comes to paying bills each month.
-According to a Fiserv report, 35% of customers are worried about keeping track of due dates and 29% are worried about the possibility of being late.
-By sending email reminders, or providing them payment options to be billed on a recurring basis, you can make your customers’ lives easier while increasing their satisfaction and ensuring a more reliable revenue stream for your business.
+Sending email reminders, or providing payment options (like recurring billing) can make your customers’ lives easier, while increasing their satisfaction and ensuring a reliable revenue stream for your business.

-Similar to a payment gateway with online forms, a full online store allows you to accept payments and generate new orders online 24/7.
-For today’s eCommerce and subscription-based businesses, an online store that accepts payments isn’t only convenient–it’s vital.
+Similar to a payment gateway with online forms, a full online store allows you to both accept payments online and generate new orders online, 24/7.
+For today’s ecommerce and subscription-based businesses, an online store that accepts payments isn’t only convenient, it’s necessary.